Nakagawadesu/CyberSecPortfolio/README.md

 # Cybersecurity Portfolio & Automation Lab

 Welcome to my cybersecurity portfolio!
 This repository serves as a collection of my work, methodologies, and custom tools developed during my journey through various cybersecurity challenges.
 I have a passion for digital forensics and offensive security, and I especially enjoy practicing my skills on platforms like Hack The Box.
+I like to document it so i can use it for consulting because I sometimes forget small details that possibly a chlalnge i made in the past might help me with

 This space is divided into three main areas: detailed CTF write-ups, reconnaissance scripts, and forensic automation tools.